 During the nighttime hours of April 14 or 15 (depending on your time zone), the full moon will pass through Earth’s dark or inner shadow (umbra) creating a total lunar eclipse for most of North and South America.
 The period of total eclipse lasts for about 1 hour and 20 minutes.
 Before the moon enters the Earth’s umbra it first enters the penumbra or outer shadow.
 The total time for the moon to travel through the penumbra, umbra then back through the penumbra is about 3 and 1/2 hours.

-During the total eclipse the moon appears bright orange to blood red.
 For more on check out Visual Appearance of Lunar Eclipses.